Sexual Misconduct Policy

 I. OPTIONS FOR INVESTIGATION AND INVESTIGATIVE PROCEDURES.

-1. Title IX investigation.
-When Rice learns of a report of sexual misconduct or other sex discrimination a Title IX official will conduct the necessary Title IX Investigation.
-The Title IX Investigation is focused primarily on assessing needs of the reporting student, determining if the alleged conduct occurred and taking actions needed to end the Title IX violation.
-This Title IX Investigation does not automatically initiate a Student Judicial Programs investigation or law enforcement investigation; the decision to initiate these other processes is generally made by the reporting student, though the Title IX official can help the reporting student initiate the disciplinary or law enforcement process.
+1. Assessment and supportive measures.
+When Rice learns of a report of sexual misconduct or other sex discrimination a Title IX official will conduct the necessary assessment of the reported information.
+The assessment is focused on evaluating the needs of the students involved and making determinations as to next steps in an impartial manner.
+This assessment does not automatically initiate a Student Judicial Programs investigation or law enforcement investigation; the decision to initiate these other processes is generally made by the reporting student, though the Title IX official can help the reporting student initiate the disciplinary or law enforcement process.

 2. Police investigation.
 If the reporting party makes a report to the police agency having jurisdiction over the alleged conduct, that police agency (very often RUPD) will conduct a law enforcement investigation under the agency’s investigation procedures.
 At RUPD, this will involve discussing with the reporting student the options available for responding to the report or complaint and ascertaining the student’s wishes on how to proceed.